HenriqueBernardes42/minishel_42SP/README.md

 Features:
 - [Multi] Pipes && Redirections
-- Shell level: start a minishell inside of another
+- Shell level: launch a new minishell inside another and increment $SHLVL
+> one minishell is not enough, you have to go deeper!
 - Bonus parts: wildcards, logical operators and parentheses

 # Of course, the manual.
 Some crucial docs ...